Rong-Jet/ledgerly/README.md

-# Ledgerly
+# ledgerly

-**Ledgerly** is a personal budgeting application that I'm developing as a learning project.
+**ledgerly** is a personal budgeting application that I'm developing as a learning project.
 The goal is to create a simple yet powerful tool for tracking expenses, managing budgets, and gaining financial insights.
 Over time, I plan to expand Ledgerly with new features, improve its functionality, and refine the user experience.

 ## Project Goals
 - **Learn and experiment** with software development concepts, including web development, backend logic, and data management.